Option A ("Research"): 30 Credits Required

 - EMGT 860 - Special Problems in Engineering Management (1-4 credits)

-- Graduate- level investigation requiring original, independent research on problems or subjects of immediate interest to a student or faculty member.
-Intended to develop a student's capability in coordinating two or more of the following: technology, finance, economics, applied mathematics, and managerial communication.
-EMGT 860 may be repeated for credit to a maximum of four hours in the degree program.
-Prerequisite: Approval of an outline of the proposed project by the instructor and the program director.
+- Original, independent research on engineering management problems or subjects of immediate interest. to a student or faculty member.
+EMGT 860 may be repeated to a maximum of four credits.
+Prerequisite: Approval of instructor.

 - EMGT 862 - Manufacturing Systems Integration (3 credits)